Kegel Exercises

 Do Kegel Balls Work For Bladder Control

-Kegel balls, also known as Ben Wa balls or pelvic floor exercise balls, are small weighted balls that are inserted into the vagina to help strengthen the pelvic floor muscles.
-These muscles play a crucial role in bladder control, as well as sexual pleasure and overall pelvic health.
+Kegel balls, also known as ben wa balls or vaginal weights, are small, weighted balls designed to be inserted into the vagina to strengthen the pelvic floor muscles.
+These muscles, including the pubococcygeus muscle (PC muscle), play a crucial role in bladder control, sexual function, and overall pelvic health.
+By using kegel balls, you can engage your pelvic muscles, improve muscle tone, and enhance bladder control.

 Transform Your Pelvic Floor in Just 4 Weeks: The Pelvic Floor Bible